 Anteneh Girma comes to FANTA with over 10 years of experience working in the Ethiopian health system.
 His areas of expertise includes reproductive, maternal, neonatal, and child health; primary health care; HIV; nutrition; health systems research; quality improvement; and social and behavior change.
 Prior to joining FANTA, he was the Senior Health Advisor for GOAL Ethiopia and has extensive experience working on health-related projects with nongovernmental organizations.
 He also worked as a health officer in the Afar region under the Federal Ministry of Health.
 He holds an MPH and BSc in public health from Addis Ababa University and Alemaya University, respectively.
-He is currently a PhD candidate in health studies at the University of South Africa.
+He has a PhD in health studies from the University of South Africa.

 Amare Ayalew has 10 years of experience working in the nutrition; HIV; maternal, newborn, and child health; and agriculture sectors.
 Before joining FANTA, he was an M&E specialist for the ENGINE project at Save the Children International and has worked for the Central Statistical Agency in Ethiopia and the Mekdim Ethiopia National Association.
 He holds an MSc in Health Informatics and a BSc in Statistics from Addis Ababa University.